Sophie Turner: Career

-While playing Sansa Stark, Turner was told to lose weight and she said she suffered from mental health problems while spending her teenage years on screen.
+While playing Sansa Stark, Turner was told to lose weight, and she said she suffered from mental health problems while spending her teenage years on screen.
 She also had an eating disorder.

 In 2013, Turner had her first movie role as the lead character in the independent thriller film Another Me, based on the novel of the same name by Catherine MacPhail.
 She starred as Adeline March in the 2013 television film The Thirteenth Tale.
 In 2013, she was cast in the comedy film Barely Lethal, alongside Hailee Steinfeld, which was released on 29 May 2015 in a limited release and through video on demand.

-Turner also narrated the audiobook version of the Lev Grossman short story ‘The Girl in the Mirror’, which was included in the short fiction anthology Dangerous Women and was edited by George R. R. Martin.
+Turner also narrated the audiobook version of the Lev Grossman short story "The Girl in the Mirror", which was included in the short fiction anthology Dangerous Women and was edited by George R. R. Martin.
 In 2014, she narrated the audiobook City of Heavenly Fire by Cassandra Clare.
 The same year, she was the face of Karen Millen's "The Journey" campaign.
 Turner played mutant Jean Grey in X-Men: Apocalypse, which was released in May 2016 to mixed critical success.
-During summer 2016, she hosted the web video Powershift in partnership with the Huffington Post.
+During the summer 2016, she hosted the web video Powershift in partnership with the Huffington Post.